Dual boundary complexes of Betti moduli spaces over the two-sphere with one irregular singularity: Abstract

 \section{Abstract}

-The homotopy type conjecture is part of the geometric P=W conjecture of L.Katzarkov, A.Noll, P.Pandit, and C.Simpson \cite{KNPS15} in non-abelian Hodge theory.
-It states that the smooth Betti moduli space of complex dimension $d$ over a general punctured Riemann surface, has dual boundary complex homotopy equivalent to a sphere of dimension $d-1$.
-Via a microlocal/contact geometric perspective, we verify this conjecture for a class of rank $n$ wild character varieties over the two sphere with one puncture, associated to any ``Stokes Legendrian knot'' defined by a $n$-strand positive braid.
+The weak geometric P=W conjecture of L. Katzarkov, A. Noll, P. Pandit, and C. Simpson states that, a smooth Betti moduli space of complex dimension $d$ over a punctured Riemann surface has the dual boundary complex homotopy equivalent to a sphere of dimension $d-1$.
+Via a microlocal geometric perspective, we verify this conjecture for a class of rank $n$ wild character varieties over the two-sphere with one puncture, associated with any Stokes Legendrian link defined by an $n$-strand positive braid.